HagenC/Neonatal-HSV-Proteomics/README.md

 # **Neonatal-HSV-Proteomics**

-This repository contains R scripts that conduct data analysis for OLINK proteomics data used in the article, *Proteomic profiling of neonatal herpes simplex virus infection on dried blood spots: exploring screening perspectives,* published in *Communications Medicine.* The analysis includes data quality control, principal component analysis (PCA) for outlier detection, group-based association testing, ANOVA, and permutation tests.
-Additionally, it generates several visualizations, including PCA plots, forest plots, heatmaps, and boxplots, used in the publication.
+This repository contains R scripts that conduct data analysis for OLINK proteomics data used in the article, *Proteomic profiling of neonatal herpes simplex virus infection on dried blood spots: exploring screening perspectives,* published in *Communications Medicine.* The analysis includes data quality control, principal component analysis (PCA) for outlier detection, covariate association testing, ANOVA, posthoc ANOVA and permutation tests.
+Additionally, it generates several visualizations, including PCA plots, forest plot, heatmap, and boxplot, used in the publication.

 ---